Rank #1 on Google Maps

 It’s one of those small frustrations that can kill your workflow fast, especially when you’re mid-task.

-The symptoms vary.
-Sometimes the entire UI goes quiet.
-Other times the bot receives your message and returns a blank response.
 You might see the gateway drop, the channel show as connected while nothing actually moves, or a chat thread that worked perfectly yesterday now just hangs.

 Whatever flavor of silence you’re dealing with, there’s almost always a clear cause, and a direct fix.

-This guide walks through every common reason your Openclaw assistant stops responding, with exact commands for each scenario.
+This guide walks through every common reason for your Openclaw assistant not responding, with exact commands for each scenario.
 Most cases resolve with built-in tools.
-For persistent issues, reliable VPS hosting removes the root cause entirely.

 Quick Diagnostic Ladder (First 60 Seconds)

-Before going deep into fixes, run this health check.
 These six commands take under a minute and will often either solve the problem outright or point you exactly to which section below applies to you.

 openclaw status